 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-For a lightweight and versatile fleece jacket that's suitable for all manner of outdoors activities, Fjällräven's Vardag Lite Fleece is a great all-rounder that you can wear as a top layer, or more likely put on underneath a shell for some welcome insulation.
-Made from 100% recycled polyester, it's light enough to stuff in a bag to be pulled out when you need it, and it features elasticated sleeve cuffs and a drawcord adjustment at the hem, as well as half-length zipper on the front.
-Its single zippered kangaroo pocket won't be to everyone's taste, but that shouldn't be a problem if you're layering it underneath a more full-featured shell.
+For a lightweight and versatile fleece jacket that's suitable for all manner of outdoor activities, Fjällräven's Vardag Lite Fleece is a great all-rounder that you can wear as a top layer or, more likely, put on underneath a shell for some welcome insulation.
+Made from 100% recycled polyester, it's light enough to stuff in a bag to be pulled out when you need it, and it features elasticated sleeve cuffs and a drawcord adjustment at the hem, as well as a half-length zipper on the front.
+Its single-zippered kangaroo pocket won't be to everyone's taste, but that shouldn't be a problem if you're layering it underneath a more full-featured shell.

-However, as an outer-layer that breathes pretty well, is enormously warm, and will keep all but the worst of weather at bay, it rather lives up to its namesake.
+However, as an outer layer that breathes pretty well, is enormously warm, and will keep all but the worst of weather at bay, it rather lives up to its namesake.
 It’s not hard to imagine a host of outdoor situations where the Jack Wolfskin DNA Grizzly fleece would come in handy, many involving chopping wood and watching the campfire blaze – which sound pretty good to us, frankly.
-Check out our Jack Wolfskin DNA Grizzly fleece jacket review for more info.

 Comfortably straddling the gap between heavyweight and mid-weight fleece in terms of warmth, the Columbia Basin Butte Fleece packs in some smart features to keep things cosy.
 Insulated panels across the top of the torso, lined with Columbia's own Omni-Heat reflective material, give this fleece a bit of visual flair as well as turning up the heat without weighing you down.